 EPD – Electronic Personal Dosimeter

-An electronic personal dosimeter is modern dosimeter, which can give a continuous readout of cumulative dose and current dose rate, and can warn the person wearing it when a specified dose rate or a cumulative dose is exceeded.
-EPDs are especially useful in high dose areas where residence time of the wearer is limited due to dose constraints.
+An electronic personal dosimeter is a modern dosimeter that can give a continuous readout of cumulative dose and current dose rate and warn the person wearing it when a specified dose rate or a cumulative dose is exceeded.
+EPDs are especially useful in high-dose areas where the residence time of the wearer is limited due to dose constraints.

-The electronic personal dosimeter, EPD, is able to display a direct reading of the detected dose or dose rate in real time.
-Electronic dosimeters may be used as a supplemental dosimeter as well a primary dosimeter.
-The passive dosimeters and the electronic personal dosimeters are often used together to complement each other.
+The electronic personal dosimeter, EPD, can display a direct reading of the detected dose or dose rate in real-time.
+Electronic dosimeters may be used as supplemental dosimeters as well as primary dosimeters.
+The passive and electronic personal dosimeters are often used together to complement each other.

 See also: EPD – Electronic Personal Dosimeter